foxypool/docs/docs/proof-of-capacity/glossary.md

 #### Account Id
-The numeric representation of a BURST account address.
+The numeric representation of a SIGNA account address.
 It is a long number like 1234567890123567890123.

 #### Base target
 The base target is calculated from the last blocks and adjusts the difficulty for miners.
 The lower the base target, the harder it is for a miner to find a low [deadline](#deadline).
 It gets adjusted by the network in a way that the coin can have a stable block time on average.

 #### Binding
 The process of assigning a [plotter id](#plotter-id) / [account id](#account-id) to an address, generally a pool.
-In BURST bindings are called [Reward Assignments](#reward-assignment).
+In SIGNA bindings are called [Reward Assignments](#reward-assignment).

-#### BURST Account
+#### SIGNA Account
-A BURST account consists of a passphrase, from which you can derive the BURST address (BURST-XXXX-XXXX-XXXX-XXXXX) and the [Account Id](#account-id) (1234567890123..).
+A SIGNA account consists of a passphrase, from which you can derive the SIGNA address (S-XXXX-XXXX-XXXX-XXXXX) and the [Account Id](#account-id) (1234567890123..).

 #### Deadline
 A deadline represents a duration in seconds.
 The lowest deadline wins the round once its duration expired (measured since the start of the current round).